rominator1983/completeModInstallationManual/README.md

 # Pipewire/Jack config

-The following settings in `/usr/share/pipewire/pipewire.conf` should be made since 48000 is also the only working frequency for neural networks amp simulations (See further below):
+The following settings in `/usr/share/pipewire/pipewire.conf` have to be made since 48000 is also the only used frequency for neural networks amp simulations (See further below):

     default.clock.allowed-rates = `[ 48000, 96000]`
     default.clock.rate = 48000